Isaac Newton's occult studies: Writings

 In 1936, a collection of Isaac Newton's unpublished works was auctioned by Sotheby's on behalf of Gerard Wallop, 9th Earl of Portsmouth.
 Known as the "Portsmouth Papers", this material consisted of 329 lots of Newton's manuscripts, over a third of which were filled with content that appeared to be alchemical in nature.
 At the time of Newton's death this material was considered "unfit to publish" by Newton's estate, and consequently fell into obscurity until their somewhat sensational reemergence in 1936.

 At the auction, many of these documents, along with Newton's death mask, were purchased by economist John Maynard Keynes, who throughout his life collected many of Newton's alchemical writings.
+From these texts, Keynes would describe Newton as the "last of the magicians", akin to Sumerian and Babylonian priests, and as someone the magi would have honoured.
 Much of the Keynes collection later passed to document collector Abraham Yahuda, who was himself a vigorous collector of Isaac Newton's original manuscripts.

 Many of the documents collected by Keynes and Yahuda are now in the Jewish National and University Library in Jerusalem.
 In recent years, several projects have begun to gather, catalogue, and transcribe the fragmented collection of Newton's work on alchemical subjects and make them freely available for online access.
 Two of these are The Chymistry of Isaac Newton Project supported by the U.S. National Science Foundation, and The Newton Project supported by the U.K. Arts and Humanities Research Board.
 In addition, The Jewish National and University Library has published a number of high-quality scanned images of various Newton documents.